linhaohe/cs326-final-copycat/docs/ideas.md

 ### Important Components

-The important components we will be implementing are the grid to display SQL data.
-The toolbox allows users to quickly perform a filter, export, sort, add, delete, and edit on the existing grid.
-The sidebar displays the existing SQL tables in the database.
+The important components we will be implementing consists of grids to display the music SQL data.
+There will be a sidebar that displays the existing SQL tables in the database that the admins can manage.
+The data admin can select on the data tables they want, then a grid of the repective table would show up.
+There will also be a toolbox that allow users to quickly perform actions such as filter, export, sort, add, delete, and edit on the existing grid.